bonnyiype/Tweetie/README.md

 # 🌐 Tweetie

+## Connect, share, and engage with people from around the world.

 This project models social media workflow APP built with Node.js, Express, MongoDB, and Pug for templating.
 It allows users to register, login, post tweets, like, and retweet.